8 Low Carb Keto Sushi Options (Order Guide & What To Avoid)

 How Many Carbs Are in Sushi Rolls?

-Unfortunately there aren’t pre-made or traditional low-carb sushi options as even the lowest carb varieties still pack at least 26 grams of net carbs per serving (1 roll).
+Unfortunately there aren’t pre-made or traditional sushi options that are low-carb as even the lowest carb varieties still pack at least 26 grams of net carbs per serving (1 roll).
 Although you could potentially enjoy just a piece or two without breaking ketosis, we advise choosing a different entrée much lower in carbs.

 The high-carb culprit in sushi is the rice–a single cup of the sushi rice customarily used in Japanese restaurants is about 35 net carbs.